 All forms of exercise are crucial for controlling both anxiety and anger as well, because they're used to reduce pent up energy and frustration in a way that few other things can.

-But you'll also need to focus on simply learning to understand how to cope without the use of drugs or stress reduction strategies.
-Coping is a natural tool – it's your brain's ability to simply get over a problem without making it a big deal.
+But you'll also need to focus on simply learning to understand how to cope with anxiety and stress in a way that works for you.
+Coping is your brain's ability to simply get over a problem without making it a big deal.
 It's something that can be learned, but only if you are able to recognize the causes of your anxiety and how to adapt to them.